What to Expect After a Cervical Epidural Injection

 Side Effects and Risks

 While most side effects and risks are low for this common procedure, it is important to keep track of your pain and symptoms post-procedure.
-The most common side effects from this cervical spine procedure include headache, bleeding, and nerve damage.
+The most common side effects include headache, bleeding, and nerve damage.
 Other side effects from the steroid medication itself include temporary water retention and weight gain.
 For patients with diabetes, it is important to monitor blood sugar levels closely as steroids can increase glucose levels.